tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/音视频通话/集成 TUICalling (Android)_intl_en.md

 ### Step 5.
 Implement offline push notifications (optional)

 You can make audio/video calls after completing the above four steps.
 However, if you want your users to be able to receive call invitations even when your app is in the background or after it is closed, then you need to also implement the offline push notification feature.
-For details, see [Implementing Offline Push Notifications in TUICalling for Android](https://github.com/tencentyun/TUICalling/blob/main/Android/Android%E7%A6%BB%E7%BA%BF%E6%8E%A8%E9%80%81%E6%8E%A5%E5%85%A5%E6%8C%87%E5%BC%95.md).

 ### Step 6.
 Listen for call status (optional)
 If you want to be notified of [call status](https://intl.cloud.tencent.com/document/product/647/43140) (for example, the start and end of a call), register the following listeners: